Portfolio-Projects/NodeJs-Project---Laptop-Store/README.md

 - Clone or Download the Project via HTTPS or SSH;
 - Install nodemon via command -> npm install nodemon -g
 - Set the server to run at the desired address either localhost or server
-- Open your browser and runf the Node App at the server address and port choosen.
+- Open your browser and runf the Node App at the server address and port chosen.